amazon-science/MO-LightGBM/README.md

 ```
 @article{chaoshengmo-lightgbm2025,
-  title={MO-LightGBM: A Package for Multi-Label Learning to Rank in LightGBM},
+  title={MO-LightGBM: A Library for Multi-objective Learning to Rank with LightGBM},
   author={Dong, Chaosheng and Momma, Michinari},
-  journal={arXiv preprint arXiv:2412.10418},
   year={2025}
 }